theo-armour/agenda/3-1-heritage/centenary-morgan/tour/0-tour-text.md

 ### Garden

-* Maintained by residents
+* Maintained by residents & professional staff
 * Tiles crafted by residents and baked here
 * Some adjacent properties belong to the Society

 ### Perry Building

+* Huge contrast with the Morgan building
+* But the the color is red brick
+* The construction is reinforced concrete

+Style

-* Brutalist
+* Brutalist ~ 1950s-1970s
 * The movie

 See